brandur/sorg/content/passages-drafts/002-japan.md

 that's easier to install and cheaper to run.

 Thanks for making it this far!
-I hope this newsletter will serve as your periodic reminder to get in touch -- just hit "reply".
+I hope this newsletter will serve as your periodic reminder to get in touch.
+Just hit "reply".

 [chemex]: https://en.wikipedia.org/wiki/Chemex_Coffeemaker